Efua Sutherland: Works briefly annotated

 Sutherland was also an author of works for children.
 These works included two animated rhythm plays, Vulture!
 Vulture! and Tahinta (1968), and two pictorial essays, with photographs by Willis Bell (1924–2000): Playtime in Africa (1960) and The Roadmakers (1961).
 Many of her short stories can be described as rhythmic prose poems.
 Voice in the Forest, a book of the folklore and fairytales of Ghana, was published in 1983.

 Playtime in Africa has been described "a groundbreaking book on Ghana's play culture", which Sutherland considered important for in developing young minds and bodies.
 Not only was it published three years after Ghana's independence it was the first documentation of children's play culture in Ghana.
 The book presented the nuances of children's lives to forefront of society and it also ushered in an indigenous movement in writing for children, along with publishing and development through drama for children.

 A Voice in the Forest is a text that powerfully portrays the political, economic, and social complexity of colonialism and cultural relativism in Ghana in regards to children.
 The text is a retelling of an Akan folktale and deals with traditional cultural values through the role of the trickster figure.
 It tells the story of a man named Bempong who unknowingly discovers a Samanta, a wood nymph, and brings her back to his village.
 Initially Bempong believes the Samanta is a lost girl, wandering alone through the forest.
 For the first half of the story the Samanta refuses to speak.
 It is not until Bempong cuts off her hair, in an effort to tame her outgrown hair, that Bempong realizes this girl is a Samanta, a wood nymph—"a creature of strange magical powers".
 Finding her voice in a moment of anger, the Samanta curses the village, leaving them with no food until she has her hair back.
 The hero of the book is Afrum, Bempong's son, who is regarded as the village fool.
 Sutherland's choice to celebrate the fool is a part of a longer lineage of uses of the trickster figure in African literature.

 Honours

 In 2020, at an event marking International Women's Day, Sutherland was honoured by 3Music Awards for her achievements in the entertainment industry.

+In March 2024, the estate of Efua Sutherland launched a centenary celebration of her life and legacy in Accra, unveiling plans to commemorate the year in which she would have turned 100.